 Legal Aid For Medical Negligence

 Howells Solicitors are one of the few firms holding a Legal Aid franchise for medical negligence.
-In certain circumstances may be able to apply for Legal Aid Funding.
+In certain circumstances you may be able to apply for Legal Aid Funding.

 As soon as you contact us, we’ll be able to discuss your funding options.
 We will answer any questions you have to alleviate any worries or stress you might be feeling.